-- Stir clams, clam liquid, potato, salt and pepper into bacon and onion.
+- Stir clams, clam liquid, potatoes, salt and pepper into bacon and onions.
 Heat to boiling and then reduce heat.
-Cover and simmer about 15-20 minutes or until potato is tender.
+Cover and simmer about 20 minutes or until potato is tender.

 - Stir in cream.
 Heat, stirring occasionally, just until hot.